freight-trust/makerdao/README.md

 ### Additional links and documentation

-[ASC X12 4010 Message Types can be seen here](https://x12.netlify.app/) this includes the loogs and segments for message types.
+[ASC X12 4010 Message Types can be seen here](https://x12.netlify.app/) this includes the loops and segments for message types.
 There is over 900.

 [A GitHub Repo we created for the Baseline community goes over it in detail](https://github.com/freight-trust/intro-to-edi-format)